Gig Buddies for Good Mental Health

 - Gain skills and awareness of how to support someone with Mental Health needs.

-- Help someone with Mental Health challenges to enjoy the things you love and be less isolated.
+- Help someone with Mental Health challenges to enjoy the things they love and be less isolated.

 - Minimal time commitment, volunteer whilst at gigs and events you would be going to anyway!

-- If your application is successful, you’ll meet a project worker for an informal interview.
+- You’ll meet a project worker for an informal interview.

 - You need to complete a DBS check (formerly CRB), which a project worker will do with you.

 - You attend training to get you ready for gig buddying (we're currently doing some of this by zoom due to COVID).

 - Meanwhile, we’ll think about the best match for you as a gig buddy.